isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Child of:
  [`Sedimentary_Rock`](#Sedimentary_Rock)

 - Sedimentary rock that consists of at least 50 percent iron-bearing minerals (hematite, magnetite, limonite-group, siderite, iron- sulfides), as determined by hand-lens or petrographic analysis.
+Corresponds to a rock typically containing 15 percent iron by weight.
+- Sedimentary rock that consists of at least 50 percent iron-bearing minerals (hematite, magnetite, limonite-group, siderite, iron- sulfides), as determined by hand-lens or petrographic analysis.